 You will be legally prevented from doing all of the above things as soon as the Joint Preliminary Injunction is issued by the Clerk.
 Your spouse will be legally prevented from doing these as soon as he or she is served with the papers.

 If you would like this injunction issued, you must file a written request asking the Clerk of Court to issue one.
 Fill out the request below, and the Clerk will issue a detailed injunction when you file.

-After you fill out the papers above, you will need to file them with the family court to open up a case.
-The fee to file these papers is $299.
-The fee is payable by cash, money order, or most major credit/debit cards.
+The court charges $299 to file the papers.
+You can pay by cash, money order, or most major credit/debit cards.
 If you cannot afford the fee, please see Filing Fees and Waivers to find out how to ask the court to waive the fee.